 Your contract is found ‘outside IR35’ – (which is where contractors want to be) you are classed as truly self employed, and entitled to the various tax relief schemes.

-Whilst this is the basics, there’s more to how your contract is determined.
+Whilst this is the basics, there’s more to how your contracting accountant will determine your IR35 status.
 Download our free IR35 guide to fully understand in detail how your status is decided and which other factors play a part.

 How the sector you work in can affect your IR35 status

 At present it all depends on whether you contract for public or private sector clients: